 How it differs from conventional wealth management

-Unlike conventional asset management services which require large amounts of investment capital, digital asset management services can be obtained starting with investment capital as low as 500 francs (VZ), 5000 francs (Investomat, Simplewealth, Selma Finance), 8500 francs (TrueWealth), 10,000 francs (Swissquote) or 20,000 francs (SaxoSelect, Descartes Finance).
+Unlike conventional asset management services which require large amounts of investment capital, digital asset management services can be obtained starting with investment capital as low as 500 francs (VZ), 2000 francs (Selma Finance), 8500 francs (TrueWealth), 10,000 francs (Swissquote) or 20,000 francs (SaxoSelect, Descartes Finance).

 Robo advisors primarily invest through passive investment products like exchange traded funds (ETFs).
 Risk capacity and risk tolerance of investors is determined through digital questionnaires and assets are invested in ETFs based on the information provided.
 The investment consultation provided by conventional asset managers is not normally provided by robo advisory services.
 Hybrid models are an exception to the rule.
 These combine online services and consultation.
 There are varying schools of thought regarding the value added by investment consultants.